Ada-Developers-Academy/core-capstone/overview/overview.md

 - If relevant, deployment is encouraged.
 This will be decided between you and your 1:1 instructor during the project proposal process.
 - Student presents their capstone project to C18 and the Ada community.

-## Important Dates

-- Optional Capstone Examples session
-  - A18 and D18: Wednesday, December 7 from 1 to 2 PM PST
-  - S18: Tuesday, December 6 from 2 to 3 PM PST
-- Find-A-Partner Session
-  - A18: Tuesday, December 13 from 1 to 2 PM EST
-  - D18: Monday, December 12 from 1 to 2 PM PST
-  - S18: Tuesday, December 13 from 2 to 3 PM PST
-- Submit 1-3 Capstone Concepts in Learn
-  - A18 and D18: Friday, December 16 at 9:30 AM EST and PST, respectively
-  - S18: Friday, December 16 at 5:00 PM PST
-- Capstone Project Proposal Due
-  - A18 and D18: Tuesday, January 5 at 9:30 AM EST and PST, respectively
-  - S18: Friday, January 6 at 5:00 PM PST
-- Receive tech stack group and PM assignment
-  - A18 and D18: Tuesday, Jan 17
-  - S18: Week of January 17
-- Complete at least one tutorial
-  - A18 and D18: By Monday, January 23 (if possible)
-  - S18: Optional
-- Capstone work time
-  - A18 and D18: Monday, January 23 - Monday, February 13
-  - S18: Monday, January 23 - Tuesday, February 14
-- Optional Capstone Presentation Q+A
-  - A18 and D18: Monday, February 6, time TBD
-  - S18: Office hours - Thursday, February 9, 10:00 AM - 12:00 PM PST
-- Code Freeze
-  - A18 and D18: Monday, February 13 at 11:59 PM EST and PST, respectively
-  - S18: Tuesday, February 14 at 5:00 PM PST
-- Submit project presentation link/information
-  - A18 and D18: Tuesday, February 14 at 5:00 PM EST and PST, respectively
-  - S18: Wednesday, February 15 at 4:00 PM PST
-  - If you are doing a live demo, please indicate that in the document.
-- Capstone Presentations
-  - A18 and D18: Wednesday, February 15 - Friday, February 17; times TBD
-  - S18 (in-person): Thursday, February 16 and Friday, February 17, times TBD

 ## 7 Steps to Capstones
 - Step 1: Inspiration & Brainstorming
 - Step 2: Capstone Concepts